History of the Indian Navy: Early literary evidences

 The Indian shipping and maritime trade activity have been referenced in Arthashastra.
 Kautilya mentions the superintendent of ships as an officer which was supposed to look after the ports and shipping and security of maritime traders.
 Four categories of ships have been named, Commercial (Potavanika), Private (Svanaya), Royal (Rajanau) and warship (Himsrika).
 Commercial ships are further divided into Merchant ships (Samyati) and passenger ship (Pravahana).
-A Jain text 'Angavijja' and Periplus of the Erythraean Sea. both dated to early centuries AD mention Indian ships called Trappaga (Tappaga) and Kotyamba (Kotumba) which were classified as mid sized vessels, larger than Kattha and Velu but smaller than Pota with greater space and suitable for high sea yovages, Chandraketugarh seals provide names for Indian vessels as "Indra of the ocean" (Jaladhisukra), scholars have noted a new steering mechanism employed by this ship whose name suggests it as a deep seafaring ship and "journey of three directions" (Tridesayatra).
-Angavijja mentions thirteen categories of ships.

 Gupta Empire Navy

 The five arms of the Gupta military included infantry, cavalry, chariot, elephants and ships.
 Gunaighar copper plate inscription of Vainya Gupta mentions ships but not chariots.
 Ships had become integral part of Indian military in the 6th century AD.

+Middle Ages

 Chola expeditions

-The Imperial Cholas initiated their grand naval conquests during the reign of two of its most illustrious monarchs, Raja Raja Chola (ruled 985–1014) and his son Rajendra Chola (ruled 1012–1044).
+The Chola Empire initiated their grand naval conquests during the reign of two of its most illustrious monarchs, Raja Raja Chola (ruled 985–1014) and his son Rajendra Chola (ruled 1012–1044).
 Under Rajendra Chola, the Cholas expanded their empire with the use of their strong navy and subdued many kingdoms of South-East Asia and occupied the region which included Myanmar, Malaya, Sumatra etc., and sent ambassadors to countries as far off as China.